-2022 NEO Compensation
+2023 NEO Compensation

-At its February 23, 2022 meeting, the committee reviewed and approved the compensation to be paid to the NEOs for 2022, in light of our compensation philosophy.
-In setting compensation levels, the committee also considered its decisions at the meeting to, effective as of March 1, 2022, give Mr. Fioravanti additional responsibilities in his role as President (including direct oversight of our Entertainment business segment), promote Ms. Hutcheson to the position of Chief Financial Officer (and the resulting increase in duties associated with such role), and give Mr. Chaffin additional duties related to the oversight of our design and construction activities.
+At its February 22, 2023 meeting, the committee reviewed and approved the compensation to be paid to the NEOs for 2023, in light of our compensation philosophy.
+In setting compensation levels, the committee also considered the recent elevation of Mr. Fioravanti to CEO and Mr. Reed's new role as Executive Chairman, and the accompanying adjustments to their compensation, each of which became effective as of January 1, 2023.